 #3 DAY TRIP

 The roots of this speed capital are anchored in the early 20th century when automobiles were first introduced.
-They drove on the beaches because most roads were horse trails and unable to support the fast speeds of the automobile.
+They drove on the beaches because most roads were horse trails.
+They were unable to support the fast speeds of the automobile.

 Daytona International Speedway Sprint Fanzone where fans get close to the cars, photo courtesy, DIS

 Of course, no trip to Daytona Beach is complete without a visit to the Speedway.
-Guests can enjoy many things to do including the popular Speedway Tour tram ride that showcases the sacred grounds and “World Center of Racing.”
+Guests can enjoy many things to do including the popular Speedway Tour tram ride.
+This showcases the sacred grounds and “World Center of Racing”.
 Experience the immensity of this motorsports stadium, and the steep 31-degree banked turns, then head towards Victory Lane for a photo opp.

 Take a selfie alongside the Daytona 500 winning car at the Daytona International Speedway